 This statistic indicates the percent of long-term stay residents that were given antipsychotic drugs.
 High levels of antipsychotic drug use may indicate that a facility is using these drugs to subdue residents in situations where such medications are not medically indicated.
 However, some nursing homes may need to rely more on these medications due to an increased number of residents suffering from dementia.

 Appropriately Uses Anti-Anxiety Medication

-This statistic gauges the percent of long-term patients that were administered antianxiety drugs.
-These drugs are generally prescribed to residents suffering from depression or anxiety.
+This indicates the percent of residents who were prescribed antianxiety drugs.
+These drugs are generally given to residents suffering from anxiety and depression.